-The University of Maryland is committed to the principle that no qualified individual with a disability shall, on the basis of disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of the University, or be subjected to discrimination-as stated in the UMD's Disability & Accessibility Policy & Procedures: policies.umd.edu/general-administration/university-of-maryland-disability-accessibility-policy-and-procedures.
+The University of Maryland is committed to creating and maintaining a welcoming and inclusive educational, working, and living environment for people of all abilities.
+The University of Maryland is committed to the principle that no qualified individual with a disability shall, on the basis of disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of the University, or be subjected to discrimination.
+The University of Maryland provides reasonable accommodations to qualified individuals.
+Reasonable accommodations shall be made in a timely manner and on an individualized and flexible basis.
+Discrimination against individuals on the grounds of disability is prohibited as stated in the UMD's Disability & Accessibility Policy & Procedures (policies. umd.edu/general-administration/universityof-maryland-disability-accessibility-policyand-procedures).